AY2526S1-CS2103T-F13-1a/tp/docs/UserGuide.md

 **Command:** `list`

-Shows all contacts in order added (newest first).
+Shows all contacts in order added (oldest first).

 ---